This week’s star ingredient is the mighty maple syrup.

 Hints for Whole Grains: When adapting recipes for whole grains, use 4/5ths of the amount of white flour called for.
 This accounts for the increased liquid absorption into the bran.
 Using an equal amount can result in a tough, dense baked good.
 When used in the correct proportions, whole grain flours can produce fluffy baked goods with a delicious “nutty” flavor.

-Hints for Fluffy Pancakes: Use fresh baking soda and powder, whip egg whites, preheat pan, once flipping pancake cook just until set, do not press on pancake with spatula, and serve immediately.
+Hints for Fluffy Pancakes: Use fresh baking soda and powder, whip aquafaba, preheat pan, once flipping pancake cook just until set, do not press on pancake with spatula, and serve immediately.

 Watch a video about maple syrup production:

 Listen to some sugar shack music while cookin’ up breakfast!

 3 teaspoons baking powder

 1/2 cups plant-milk + 1 tsp apple cider vinegar